Key Points

 Network Access Control (NAC) is an advanced cybersecurity measure designed to regulate who, what, and how entities gain access to network resources.
 As the traditional security perimeter is no longer sufficient, NAC provides an extra layer of security by enforcing access policies and ensuring that only compliant devices and authorized users gain network access.

 Whether safeguarding an internal network from unauthorized access or ensuring endpoint compliance, NAC solutions play a critical role in modern network architecture.
-This article defines Network Access Control, exploring its architecture, various authentication methods, and comparing it with other network security measures like RADIUS.
+This article defines Network Access Control, explores its architecture, various authentication methods, and compares it with other network security measures like RADIUS.
 Additionally, we will provide insights into best practices and step-by-step guidelines for implementing NAC effectively within your existing IT infrastructure.

 Learn more about how SecureW2 transformed AEBSD’s network security and streamlined student Wi-Fi access.